Need Help Filing for Bankruptcy in Orlando, Florida?

 Miscellaneous costs include the pre-filing and post-filing bankruptcy instructional courses ranging from $10-$50.

-The United States Bankruptcy Court for the Middle District of Florida has five divisions, Fort Myers, Jacksonville, Ocala, Orlando, and Tampa and comprises the counties of Hardee, Hernando, Hillsborough, Manatee, Pasco, Pinellas, Polk and Sarasota.
+The United States Bankruptcy Court for the Middle District of Florida comprises the counties of Brevard, Lake, Orange, Osceola, Seminole and Volusia.

 Individuals filing in the Middle District of Florida and living in Orlando, Florida at the time of fling, will be assigned to the Orlando Division located in:

-If you need help filing for bankruptcy in Florida, the team at Stiberman Law is here to help.
-With more than 20 years of experience in Florida bankruptcy law, we can answer your questions on how to file for bankruptcy, debt consolidation, and guide you when it comes to your financial future.
-Call us today at Call us: (954) 758-4324 or fill out our contact form to get started.
+If you need help filing for bankruptcy in Florida, the bankruptcy attorney at Stiberman Law is here to help.
+With more than 12 years of experience in Florida bankruptcy law, we can answer your questions and guide you when it comes to your financial future.
+Call us today at (954) 758-4324 or fill out our contact form to get started.

 Speaking to our law firm is always 100% confidential.
 We do our best to respond to inquiries in under 24 hours.